b3b00/InteractiveCLI/README.md

 - `[Password]`
 - `[TextArea]`

+Each input can be given an index that defines the order they are prompted.

 Then the form can be called using the generated `Ask()` method.
 For example a real simple login form could be
 ```csharp